127 / Pulau Baguk, Singkil, Aceh

 Desi is now focus to educate the children of Pulau Baguk District.
 She is listed as a middle school teacher, and she also helps to run Zoo Liberec education programs for kindergarten to high school audience.
 On the weekend she also participates in weekly clean up altogether with other local volunteers.

 “Doing clean up is good, but I found it silly if after doing clean up people drink water from a single-use cups and produce more waste, I want to change that,” she said.
 She was amazed with how much the water-filter provided by Zoo Liberec supports zero waste lifestyle.
 She hopes one day people in Pulau Banyak will adopt this lifestyle and stop the single-use plastic bottle drinking habit.

 “The key is education,” she added.
-She hopes the Eco-Library she is initiating will bring a good impact to the current education system and trigger a significant change.
+She hopes the Eco-Education Center she is initiating will bring a good impact to the current education system and trigger a significant change.

 Generous donation from supporter like you have funded more than 80 Eco-Education Centers across Indonesia.
 Join the movement by donating today.